SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/01-Component-Lifecycle.md

 They are exactly three lifecycle methods:

-- **Mounting:** when the first time you access a web page and the component is rendered.
+- **Mounting:** when the first time you access a web page and the component is rendered

-- **Updating:** is the second phase in which the component is updated.
+- **Updating:** is the second phase in which the component is updated

-- **Unmounting:** is the third phase in which we hide or remove a component when this component is not displayed on the page in a web browser.
+- **Unmounting:** is the third phase in which we hide or remove a component when this component is not displayed on the page in a web browser

 [image assetsSrc="ReactJs-Compenents-Deep-Dive-1.png" /]